tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: log.format

-    Specify a format is used for a log entry.
+    Specify a format that is used for a log entry.
     The following formats are supported:

     *   ``plain``: a log entry is formatted as plain text.
 Example: